-This Digest is compiled from the California Elections Code.
+This Digest is compiled from the California Elections Code and all citations to sections, unless otherwise noted, are to sections of the Elections Code.
 The statutes set forth in this Digest may not be set forth in full, as only the sections pertinent to the duties of precinct officers during the casting and the canvassing of the vote are included.
 For the full language of the statutes, refer to the Elections Code. (§ 14101.)

 Selected words and phrases used in this Digest are defined in the Elections Code as follows:

 § 8.
 As used in this code, the present tense includes the past and future tenses, and the future the present; the masculine gender includes the feminine; and the singular includes the plural, and the plural, the singular.

 § 303.3.
 "Ballot marking system" means any mechanical, electromechanical, or electronic system and its software that is used for the sole purpose of marking a ballot for a military or overseas voter and is not connected to a voting system at any time.

 § 307.
 "Clerk" means the county elections official, registrar of voters, city clerk, or other officer or board charged with the duty of conducting any election.